mlstyszynski/techfest/README.md

           Make sure that when the new VNI gets provisioned it's not going to be rejected due to the final reject term.

 `L1-task9`: put in place the switch-options vtep-source-interface, unique route-distinguisher, vrf-import policy-statement configured in previous task as well as the global switch-options EVI vrf-target target:1:8888 (Type1-evpn route dedicated)
-          The task6 provisioned global EVI vrf-target target:1:9999 is to be shared across all leaf nodes in the DC-1 and target:1:8888 for the spine1-re/spine2-re - set at the switch-options level
+          The task6 provisioned global EVI vrf-target target:1:9999 is to be shared across all leaf nodes in the DC-1 and target:1:8888 for the spine1-re/spine2-re - set at the switch-options level.
+Make sure both of these are imported with the switch-option level vrf-import policy-statement;

 `L1-task10`: set the ESI 10 byte values all-active towards the CE1 and CE2
            ESI leaf1/leaf2 towards CE1: `00:01:01:01:01:01:01:01:01:01`